 ABSN applicants who do not meet one or more of the program specific admission requirements may be considered for provisional acceptance by the admissions committee, which reviews applications for provisional acceptance after the conclusion of the admissions deadline.
 Offers of admission are offered as space permits.
-Provisional admission is an option for Accelerated VBSN active duty members seeking verification for officer promotion purposes.
+Provisional admission is an option for Accelerated VBSN active duty members seeking verification for officer promotion purposes if released from active duty service to attend the one year Accelerated BSN Program.